-This training is designed for clinicians who currently provide therapy services to children aged 3-18 at a CAC.
+This training is designed for clinical supervisors and therapists who currently provide services to children aged 3-18 at a CAC.
 You do not have to be nationally certified in TF-CBT in order to attend this training.
-However, you must have at least completed basic TF-CBT training which includes:
+However, you must have at least completed basic TF-CBT training, which includes:

 - completion of the basic three-day training on TF-CBT

-- completion of the 12 following consultation calls
+- completion of at least 9 following consultation calls

 Jennifer Wilgocki, MS, S.C., LCSW